chumaltd/luca/lucadeal/README.md

 ### Send Invoice

 Invoice is implemented with HTML & ERB.
 Copy [default template](lib/luca_deal/templates/invoice.html.erb) to `templates/` in the data directory, and customize.
-If you want to send invoices in PDF, you need to install `wkhtmltopdf command separately.
-Send mail command is as bellows:`
+If you want to send invoices in PDF, you need to install `wkhtmltopdf` command separately.
+Send mail command is:

 ```
 $ luca-deal invoice mail yyyy m